6 High End Indie Cosmetics Brands You Should Try February 28, 2019

 Why this brand excites me?
-As soon as I learned about the brand, I knew I wanted to support them because of their mission to empower disenfranchised women.
-Outside of this, I’ve heard generally positive reviews of the indie brand’s products and I’d be lying if I said the cute, teal packaging didn’t draw me in.
+As soon as I learned about the brand, I knew I wanted to support them.
+Their mission to empower disenfranchised women resonated.
+Also, I’ve heard generally positive reviews of the indie brand’s products.
+Additionally, I’d be lying if I said the cute, teal packaging didn’t draw me in.
 There is SO MUCH I want to try from this brand!

 Viseart | 2012

-About the brand: Founded in 2012 by former model, Anastasia Sparrow, Viseart was designed to fill a niche in the professional makeup market by producing high quality makeup specifically designed for professional and editorial work.
-Viseart’s formula was designed to be long-lasting, even under the brightest and warmest camera lights, and is intended to be gentle on the skin.
+About the brand: Founded in 2012 by former model, Anastasia Sparrow, Viseart was designed to fill a niche in the professional makeup market.
+Viseart aimed toproduce high quality makeup specifically designed for professional and editorial work.
+In fact, Viseart’s formula was designed to last even under the brightest and warmest camera lights.
+Also, the formula is intended to be gentle on the skin.

 Why this brand excites me?
 I’d be lying if I didn’t credit YouTuber, Stephanie Nicole, for familiarizing me with this San-Francisco based brand.
 As one of my most trusted sources for beauty reviews, I knew I needed to try something from this heavily praised brand.
 Moreover, the indie brand has an unmatched ability to develop cohesive and intriguing color stories.

-Product review(s) on the way: I picked up the Viseart Grande Pro Volume I palette during the Sephora Sale this past November, so I’ve been actively testing this palette.
-Expect a dedicated review soon.
+Product review(s) on the way: I picked up the Viseart Grande Pro Volume I palette during the one of the Sephora Sale VIB sales.
+Read my dedicated review on this palette here.

-Have you tried any of these brands before?
+Have you tried any of these high end indie cosmetics brands before?
 Of the above brands, what brand would you like to see reviewed first?
 Please let me know in the comments below.